Welcome to Manor House School

 Tracey Fantham BA (Hons) MA NPQH has a teaching background in Physical Education and Psychology and has worked on leadership teams of successful schools in Surrey, both as Assistant / Deputy Headteacher and Headteacher, developing teaching and learning and quality pastoral care.
 Ms Fantham has worked as part of an Apple global community of education leaders who share expertise on integrating technology into learning environments with other educators and policy makers.

 Ms Fantham has a passion for sport, championing participation and sporting excellence.
-To this end she is also a Youth Sport Trust Headteacher Ambassador.
+To this end she is also a Youth Sport Trust Headteacher Ambassador and represents South Central on the GSA (Girls’ Schools Association) Sports Committee.

 We wish to invite you, your daughter and her favourite toy into school on 23 January to experience Reception life and get a taste for our Prep School.